Journal Articles

 We address the problem of optimal scale-dependent parameter learning in total variation image denoising.
 Such problems are formulated as bilevel optimization instances with total variation denoising problems as lower-level constraints.
 For the bilevel problem, we are able to derive M-stationarity conditions, after characterizing the corresponding Mordukhovich generalized normal cone and verifying suitable constraint qualification conditions.
 We also derive B-stationarity conditions, after investigating the Lipschitz continuity and directional differentiability of the lower-level solution operator.
 A characterization of the Bouligand subdifferential of the solution mapping, by means of a properly defined linear system, is provided as well.
 Based on this characterization, we propose a two-phase nonsmooth trust-region algorithm for the numerical solution of the bilevel problem and test it computationally for two particular experimental settings.

-Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging (2021)
+Bilevel Optimization Methods in Imaging, Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging (2021)

 Juan Carlos De los Reyes, David Villacís